Kar-Namag-i Ardasher-i Pabagan: Manuscripts

-The sole independent manuscript of this text to have been identified so far is codex MK, which was copied in 1322 in Gujarat by Mihrābān ī Kay-Husraw, a gifted copyist belonging to a well-known family of scribes.
-The book narrates the epic adventures of Ardashir I, the founder of the Sassanid Empire.
-The story relates how Ardashir's father Papak, dreamed that his father Sassan would be reborn as Ardashir.
+The sole independent manuscript of this text to have been identified so far is codex MK, which was copied in 1322 in Gujarat by Mihrabān-ī Kay-Khusraw, a gifted copyist belonging to a well-known family of scribes.
+The book narrates the epic adventures of Ardashir I, the founder of the Sasanian Empire.
+The story relates how Ardashir's father Pābag, dreamed that his father Sasan would be reborn as Ardashir.
 According to the story, Ardashir I was the natural son of Sassan.
-A rescension of the same story is found in the Shahnama.
-However, the contents of the text draw from more ancient Iranian lore, since some traits of Ardashir’s life as narrated in this work reflect themes known from the legend of Cyrus the Great.
+A recension of the same story is found in the Shahnameh.
+However, the text draws on more ancient Persian mythology, as some traits of Ardashir’s life as narrated in this work reflect themes found in the legend of Cyrus the Great.